vcs-python/vcspull/docs/developing.md

 ## Publishing to PyPI

-[poetry] handles virtualenv creation, package requirements, versioning, building, and publishing.
+[uv] handles virtualenv creation, package requirements, versioning, building, and publishing.
 Therefore there is no setup.py or requirements files.

 Update `__version__` in `__about__.py` and `pyproject.toml`::